 The Canadian ELD mandate is just around the corner.
-Like the U.S. ELD mandate, the ELD mandate in Canada will require most commercial drivers to install compliant electronic logging devices.
+Like the U.S. ELD mandate, the Canada ELD mandate will require most commercial drivers to install compliant electronic logging devices.

 In this detailed blog post, we’ll discuss the following aspects of the upcoming ELD mandate in Canada.